Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Geodesics in the -deformed RGI-Schwarzschild space-time

 To further understand the effect of non-commutativity and RG-induced corrections on particle motion, we now study the behaviour of specific angular momentum.
 From Eq.(\ref{GE-15}), it is evident that the specific angular momentum of a particle in a circular orbit is influenced by the deformation parameter $a$ and the running parameter $\hat{\omega}$.
 Specific angular momentum is crucial for understanding orbital dynamics, as it determines the angular motion required to sustain a stable circular orbit at a given radius.
 Any deviation in angular momentum directly affects the structure of accretion disks and the particle motion near the black hole.
 Thus, we plotted the specific angular momentum $\bar{h} = \hat{h}/M$ from Eq.(\ref{GE-15}) as shown in the Fig.(\ref{Fig4-angular_momentum}).

 From Fig.(\ref{Fig4-angular_momentum}), we observe significant deviations in the behaviour of specific angular momentum $\bar{h}$ across different space-time backgrounds.
 In the classical Schwarzschild case, the angular momentum increases monotonically with radius, representing the well-known general relativistic profile.
-When we include the running gravitational coupling through the RGI framework, the curve shifts downward, indicating that less angular momentum is required to sustain circular orbits at smaller radii.
-This effect becomes even more pronounced when the RGI correction and $\kappa$-deformation are included, where the angular momentum curve shows a sharper decrease near the black hole.
-These results highlight that the non-commutativity and scale-dependent gravity reduce the required angular momentum for a given orbit, effectively deepening the gravitational potential well.
+When we include the running gravitational coupling through the RGI framework in commutative space-time, the curve shifts downward, indicating that less angular momentum is required to sustain circular orbits at smaller radii.
+This effect becomes even more pronounced when the RGI correction included in $\kappa$-deformation, where the angular momentum curve shows a sharper decrease near the black hole.
+These results highlight that the non-commutativity in scale-dependent gravity reduce the required angular momentum for a given orbit, effectively deepening the gravitational potential well.
 This behaviour is consistent with our findings from the $V_{\text{eff}}$ analysis and supports the conclusion that quantum corrections can significantly alter particle dynamics near the black hole.

-We further investigate the influence of quantum gravity corrections on the angular velocity $\Omega$ of test particles in circular orbits.
-As we obtain from Eq.(\ref{GE-17}), the angular velocity is affected by the non-commutative deformation parameter $a$ and the running parameter $\hat{\omega}$, making it a valid quantity to probe the underlying space-time structure.
+We further investigate the influence of quantum gravity corrections on the angular velocity $\hat{\Omega}$ of test particles in circular orbits.
+As we obtain from Eq.(\ref{GE-18}), the angular velocity is affected by the non-commutative deformation parameter $a$ and the running parameter $\hat{\omega}$, making it a valid quantity to probe the underlying space-time structure.
 Angular velocity determines how quickly a particle revolves around the black hole and plays a key role in the dynamics of accretion disks, particularly in governing the rate of energy dissipation and radiation emission.
-Therefore, we plot the angular velocity $\Omega(x)$ from Eq.(\ref{GE-17}), for different space-time, as shown in Fig.(\ref{Fig5-angularVelocity}).
+Therefore, we plot the angular velocity $\hat{\Omega}(x)$ from Eq.(\ref{GE-18}), for different space-time, as shown in Fig.(\ref{Fig5-angularVelocity}).